mmerickel/michael.merickel.org/2011/6/21/tictactoe-and-long-polling-with-pyramid.rst

             'name': name,
         }

-Long polling comes in when ``player X`` places an X in a location on the board and we want to notify ``player O`` that it is their turn to move.
-To accomplish this, each game has a queue of events that have occured to get the board to the state it is at currently.
+Long polling comes in when ``playerX`` places an X in a location on the board and we want to notify ``playerO`` that it is their turn to move.
+To accomplish this, each game has a queue of events that have occurred to get the board to the state it is at currently.
 Each player can then watch this queue for changes.
 Each player in each game is then expected to connect to the server and maintain a connection until a new update happens which we can return in the response.